Fire Cadets is a nationally recognised long term educational programme open to young people, aged 13-18 from all backgrounds.

-Each unit operates from a fire station one afternoon/evening per week, usually for two hours.
+Each unit operates from a fire and rescue station, one afternoon/evening per week, usually for two hours a time.
 Fire Cadets provides young people with various life skills including team work, problem solving and communication.
-The programme syllabus is modular, divided into topics and subject areas with the additional benefit of being aligned to the accredited and nationally recognised qualification; ASDAN Wider Key Skills.
+The programme syllabus is modular, divided into topics and subject areas with the additional benefit of being aligned to the accredited and nationally recognised qualification, ASDAN Wider Key Skills.

-Cadets will gain confidence to interact with the community and become ambassadors, teaching others about the importance of fire safety and consequences of anti-social behaviour like arson and making hoax 999 calls.
-There is a strong focus on social action and Cadet groups are supported to work on their own community projects.
-All cadets are expected to contribute regularly to these activities, which usually take place outside the session times.
+Fire Cadets will gain confidence to interact with the community and become ambassadors, teaching others about the importance of fire safety and consequences of anti-social behaviour, like arson and making hoax 999 calls.
+There is a strong focus on social action and the Fire Cadet groups are supported to work on their own community projects.
+All Fire Cadets are expected to regularly contribute to these activities, which usually take place outside the session times.

 Leicestershire Fire and Rescue Service currently runs units at:

-- Market Harborough Fire and Rescue Station – this is a joint Emergency Services Cadet group with Leicestershire Police which runs every Monday evening from 6.00pm until 8pm.
+- Market Harborough Fire and Rescue Station (this is a joint Emergency Services Cadet group with Leicestershire Police) – every Monday 18:00 – 20:00 hours

 The cost is £15 per term, usually paid in advance.
 If you would like an application form, or need more information, please contact us (details below).